Strict stability of extension types: Strict stability of extension types

-being a pullback precisely captures the universal property as dicussed in~\cite[Definition~A.10, Theorem~A.16]{RS17}.
 In the terminology of \cite[Theorem~2.3.4]{KL18} this means that the projection $\UU^{\LambdaAt{j}} \to \UU^{\ExtAt{j}}$ is the \emph{universal dependent extension type} over $\UU^{\ExtAt{j}}$.
 In particular, in presence of the splitting it is a \emph{chosen} small fibration.
 Thus, as illustrated \eg~in \cite[Remark~2.6]{Awo18} we obtain strict pullback stability: everything in